peldax/KKY-UI/README.md

 ## Build

-Sources are automatically tested for build errors (using Travis CI) on Linux and OSX, using both gcc and clang.
+Sources are automatically tested for build errors (using Travis CI and Appveyor) on Linux, Windows and OSX.

+### How to build:

 ```
 cd sources